 The Level 1 material begins with a overview of our understanding of the nature of light itself.
 The following pages then develop the geometrical and physical foundations of radiative transfer theory, the branch of physics that deals with the propagation of light in material media such as water.
 We ﬁrst show how to specify directions and other geometrical concepts such as solid angle in a manner suited to the mathematics of radiative transfer theory.
 We next deﬁne various quantities such as radiance and irradiance, which provide the building blocks for measurement of light in water, and for discussions of the absorbing and scattering properties of water.

 Much (but not all) of the work done in optical oceanography can be done without consideration of the state of polarization of the light.
 However, polarization carries important information and is increasingly being used to extract environmental information via remote sensing and to enhance underwater visibility.
-The last page of the level one material begins the discussion of polarization.
+The last page of the Level 1 material begins the discussion of polarization.
 There is a Level 2 page on the speciﬁcation of scattering of polarized light.